 In order to properly grow grapefruit, you need to provide relatively warm conditions both day and night.
-This means growing them in temperate or tropical-like regions in full sun — preferably in USDA plant hardiness zones 9 and up, though some success can be achieved in Zones 7-8 with suitable care.
+This means growing them in temperate or tropical-like regions in full sun — preferably in USDA plant hardiness zones 9 and up, though some success can be achieved in zones 7 and 8 with suitable care.
 Grapefruit trees also prefer well-draining, loamy soil.

 Planting Grapefruit Tree

 Always get the planting area ready beforehand, amending the soil if necessary.
 Choosing a suitable location is also important.
-For instance, when planting grapefruit tree, an area on the southernmost side of the home not only offers the most sun but also provides optimal winter protection.
-Keep the tree at least 12 feet from buildings, walks, driveways, etc. This will allow for adequate growth.
+For instance, when planting a grapefruit tree, an area on the southernmost side of the home not only offers the most sun but also provides optimal winter protection.
+Keep the tree at least 12 feet (4 m.) from buildings, walks, driveways, etc. This will allow for adequate growth.

 Grapefruit trees can be planted in spring or fall, depending on where you’re located and what works best for you and your region’s conditions.
 Keep in mind that those planted in spring must contend with the heat of summer while fall-planted trees must endure the hardships of unseasonably cold winters.